vitek-karas/binder-playground/docs/dynamic-component-loading.md

 * Section about expected tooling experiences - what does it mean to build a "plugin" using .NET SDK and so on.
 * Section about settings/config knobs - env. variables, roll forward settings, command line arguments - which will have effect of component loading and which will be ignored and how.
 * Section about interactions of the new ALC with existing extension points of the binder (various events on `Assembly`, `AppDomain` and `AssemblyLoadContext`, interaction with other ALCs, native asset resolution extension points ...)
-* More details on native asset resolution
-* More details on satellite assembly resolution
-* Handling of R2R images (NI)
 * Possible further improvements
   * Recommended way to express app requirements for a given component.
 So that a generic app can implement "plugin picker" and only show compatible "plugins".
 Could be just a set of recommendations, or maybe a section in `.deps.json` with the appropriate managed API to read/write to it.